SidharthLanka/Twitter-Emotion-Analysis-COVID19/README.md

 Made by-
 Gaurav Singh
 Abhinav Dugar
-Sidharth Lanks
+Sidharth Lanka
 Navyasree B
 ## Work Done
 - Extraction of date using Twitter API and Tweepy and storing it into a csv file
 ## Work to be done
 - Preprocessing
 - LSTM
-- Web App to show the result
+- Web App using Django